-Originally from Portland, Maine, Hannah Mermin is a sophomore in the College at Georgetown University where she is double majoring in French and History with a regional focus on the U.S..
-She loves reading and writing about history but has absolutely no idea what she plans to do after college.
+Originally from Portland, Maine, Hannah Mermin is a senior in the College at Georgetown University where she is double majoring in French and History with a regional focus on the U.S. She loves reading and writing about history and is excited to see where her studies might lead after college.

-Jonathan is currently a junior at Georgetown University with a major in history and minor in Jewish Civilization.
-His research centers around Holocaust history and genocide studies.
+Jonathan is currently a senior at Georgetown University with a major in history and minor in Jewish Civilization.
+Originally from Jericho, New York, his research centers around Holocaust history and genocide studies.
 Specifically, Jonathan is interested in the sociological aspects of genocide: how ordinary men and women can commit extraordinary acts of atrocity given the right circumstances.
-Outside of his role as Editor-and-Chief of the Georgetown Journal of History, Jonathan works as a research assistant at Georgetown’s Center for Jewish Civilization.
-Outside of academia, you can find Jonathan reading a good book, watching something on Netflix, or debating with his friends.
+Outside of his role as Editor-in-Chief of the Georgetown Journal of History, Jonathan works as a research assistant for Georgetown’s Center for Jewish Civilization.
+After graduation, Jonathan plans to pursue graduate work in modern German history.